MarlinOrtner/IOT-HoneyPot/README.md

 6. All captured inputs will be logged and optionally sent to your webhook

 If the AP is not near it, mode configuration is enabled and web portal is accessible.

-Note : NanoC6 can be put in configuration mode by olding the button when the white light is ON at boot.

 ---